Steamboat graduate takes 4th at high dive World Championships with hopes to compete in Olympics

 Following her first two dives, Bradley sat in third place, just 4.2 points behind the leader.
 Even after the third dive, Bradley was still in line for a bronze medal, but with her final attempt, Australian diver Rhiannan Iffland closed the gap to win the event, bumping Bradley to fourth.

 “My degree of difficulty was not very high, because I’m still getting my dives back and learning new dives and taking it slow,” Bradley said.
 “I had maybe one of the lowest degrees of difficulty in the competition.
-Podium wasn’t even on my radar, because I didn’t think it would be possible with my DD.
+Podium wasn’t even on my radar, because I didn’t think it would be possible with my (degree of difficulty.)
 I was just so ecstatic to hit all four of my dives.
 That’s what I wanted.”

 Bradley qualified for the World Championships following a 10th-place finish at the FINA World Cup in Zhaoqing, China, in May.
 She took third among Team USA divers there, but at the FINA World Championships, she bested teammate Ellie Smart, who finished 10th overall.